OpenLMIS/openlmis-ui-components/docs/conventions.md

 The following are general stylistic rules for the OpenLMIS-UI, which implementers and developers should keep in mind while crafting content.

 ### Titles
-Titles include page titles, report titles, headings within a page (H2, H3, etc), and the subject line of email notifcations.
+Titles include page titles, report titles, headings within a page (H2, H3, etc), and the subject line of email notifications.
 Links in the main navigation menu are generally page titles.
 Most other strings that appear on-screen are Labels, Buttons or others described further below.

 Titles should be written so they describe a specific object and state.
 If there is a state that is being applied to the object in a title, the state is first in the present tense.
 The first letter of each word in a title should be capitalized, except for the articles of the sentence.
 Titles do not contain punctuation.